sunnyMiglani/MarkdownBlogPosts/CloudComputing.md

 It's service discovery and load balancing is good

-It's good for horizontal scaling: Basically adding in more parallel roads to handle more traffic, but not increasing the length or width of a single road.
-Basically don't mess with the hardware, but feel free to add more versions
+It's good for horizontal scaling: which means basically adding in more parallel roads to handle more traffic, but not increasing the length or width of a single road.

+This means the hardware per instance isn't scaled up, but the number of instances being run are.

 ### Kubernetes in detail ( what is this degree legit?)